 Setup complexity: Low.
 Install, set triggers, pick a template.
 Live in a day.

-Main limitation: Response caps on entry plans mean fast-growing teams outgrow the $119 tier quickly.
+Main limitation: Response caps on entry plans mean fast-growing teams outgrow the Starter tier quickly.

 Why it stands out: Understanding customer satisfaction levels is crucial for global brands that want to deliver exceptional customer support, and Nicereply supports survey customization and localization for more accurate feedback at scale, which generic tools rarely handle.
 Better feedback closes the loop on customer experiences that CSAT alone cannot explain.